-- Contracting on government programs is subject to significant regulation, including rules related to bidding, billing and accounting standards, and any false claims or non-compliance could subject us to fines, penalties or possible debarment; - Our operations in foreign countries expose us to currency, political and trade risks and adverse changes in local legal and regulatory environments could impact our results of operations; - Government regulations could limit our ability to sell our products outside the United States and otherwise adversely affect our business; - We are involved in various legal proceedings, the outcome of which may be unfavorable to us; - Our operations are subject to environmental laws and complying with those laws may cause us to incur significant costs; and - We may face reputational, regulatory or financial risks from a perceived, or an actual, failure to achieve our sustainability goals.
+- Contracting on government programs is subject to significant regulation, including rules related to bidding, billing and accounting standards, and any false claims or non-compliance could subject us to fines, penalties or possible debarment; - Our operations in foreign countries expose us to currency, political and trade risks and adverse changes in local legal and regulatory environments could impact our results of operations; - Government regulations could limit our ability to sell our products outside the United States and otherwise adversely affect our business; - We are involved in various legal proceedings, the outcome of which may be unfavorable to us; - Our operations are subject to environmental laws and complying with those laws may cause us to incur significant costs; - We may face reputational, regulatory or financial risks from a perceived, or an actual, failure to achieve our sustainability goals; and - The recently received invalidation of our facility security clearance by the U.S. Defense Counterintelligence and Security Agency (DCSA) could impact potential future business as well as adversely affect our operating results.